 THE WET TROPICS

-The Wet Tropics stretches for 450km along the coast of Far North Queensland and covers 894,420 hectares.
+The Wet Tropics stretch for 450km along the coast of Far North Queensland and cover 894,420 hectares.
 The dominant vegetation is tropical rainforest but tea tree, eucalypt and mangrove forests are also present.
-The tropical rainforests of the Wet Tropics are the oldest continuously surviving rainforest on Earth and are more 100 million years old.
+The tropical rainforests of this region are said to be the oldest continuously surviving rainforest on Earth, estimated to be more than 100 million years old.

 Australia was once part of the southern super-continent known as ‘Gondwana’ including landmasses now known as Africa, South America, Antarctica and India.
 The break-up of Gondwana had a profound effect on global climates and the evolution of all subsequent life forms.